-This section outlines a number of issues that are specifically related to the subjects offered by the Centre for Actuarial Studies.
+There are a number of issues that are specifically related to the subjects offered by the Centre for Actuarial Studies.
+These are outlined in this section.

 4. Other Issues

 This section covers miscellaneous issues that you may find important, such as how to find out about potential employment opportunities, where you can seek assistance if you are struggling to cope with your course and what the Actuarial Students' Society does.